just-containers/s6-overlay/README.md

 this option may prevent interactive CMDs from working at all - in other words, if you're running an interactive CMD in a terminal, don't set this variable; but that should be fine since in this case you already have interactive ways of stopping your CMD.
+* `S6_YES_I_WANT_A_WORLD_WRITABLE_RUN_BECAUSE_KUBERNETES` (default = 0): yes, it's a
+mouthful, and yes, we're deadly serious.
+If you set this variable to 1 (or any non-zero value), s6-overlay will accept to boot in a situation where `/run` belongs to uid 0 and is world-writable (permissions 0777) but the container is run as a non-root user.
+This is the configuration enforced by some Kubernetes environments, and it is completely insecure, except that Kubernetes ensures isolation by its own security mechanisms; so, if you're in such a situation, set that variable, and s6-overlay will still print a (literally) bright red warning, but it will boot.
+Otherwise, by default, s6-overlay refuses to run when it encounters such a insecure setup that it doesn't have the necessary privileges to fix.

 ### syslog